milton-alvarenga/goreactivehtml/README.md

-# HTMGo
+# GoReactiveHTML
 Like we have pythonic way, we are creating a Gothonic way.

-HTMGo is a HTML on Gothonic way.
+GoReactiveHTML is a HTML on Gothonic way.

 ## Goal
 Project for an extended version of HTML with native Go Language integration.
 HTML in a GOThonic way